anubhavaryal/VoiceBot/README.md

 # Hosting
 If you do not want to self-host the bot and host somewhere else such as [Heroku](https://dashboard.heroku.com/apps), set the environment variables with keys/values from the `.env` file then delete the file.
 If you keep the `.env` file, the bot may pull the environment variable values from the file rather than the environment variables you have specified.

+# Miscellaneous
+If you would like to change the intro sound that plays whenever the bot joins a voice channel, add the audio file to the `/res` folder and rename it to `intro.mp3`.